 - Smooths the Adoption of New Technologies

 The adoption of new technology is critical to an organization.
-It can determine the capacity of the organization to deliver goods and services efficiently and how effectively costs can be minimized.
+It can determine the organization’s capacity to deliver goods and services efficiently and how effectively costs can be minimized.
 Six Sigma offers a framework that facilitates the smooth adoption of application software, IT infrastructure, and digital systems.

 One of the applications you should consider adopting is the contract management system.
 It helps to manage obligations, and both parties benefit from this convenient setup.
-It assists entrepreneurs to determine which contract can be reused when moving from one vendor to the next.
+It assists entrepreneurs in determining which contract can be reused when moving from one vendor to the next.